p2pu/course-in-a-box/modules/start/_posts/2000-01-01-your-own-course.markdown

 - See our <a href="{{site.baseurl}}{% post_url 2000-01-02-github-cheatsheet %}">GitHub Cheatsheet</a> if you get stuck with any git related things.
 - Ask a question on the [P2PU community forum](http://community.p2pu.org/category/tech).

-You may have noticed that the `index.markdown` file contained a few funny caracters.
+You may have noticed that the [https://github.com/your-github-username/course-in-a-box/blob/gh-pages/index.markdown](https://github.com/your-github-username/course-in-a-box/blob/gh-pages/index.markdown) file contained a few funny caracters.
 This is called [Markdown](https://en.wikipedia.org/wiki/Markdown), an easy way of writing files for the web.
 For some tips on how to get the most out of Markdown, see [our Markdown cheetsheet]({{site.baseurl}}/references/markdown-cheatsheet/).

 **Possible error: pages not displayed.** You can get an email after forking the repository with the following message: "The page build failed with the following error: Page build failed".
 To solve this issue, check you have [enabled the automatic page generator](https://help.github.com/articles/creating-pages-with-the-automatic-generator) on your repository.
 Another possible cause would be a missing whitespace in your newly added content.
 Double check it and commit again to trigger page generation.